rsyncOSX/RsyncOSXsched/README.md

 #### SwiftLint

-As part of this version of RsyncOSX I am using [SwiftLint](https://github.com/realm/SwiftLint) as tool for writing more readable code.
-There are about 125 classes with 15,000 lines of code in RsyncOSX (too many?).
-I am also using [Paul Taykalo swift-scripts](https://github.com/PaulTaykalo/swift-scripts) to find and delete not used code.
+As part of this version of RsyncOSXsched I am using [SwiftLint](https://github.com/realm/SwiftLint) as tool for writing more readable code.
+I am also using Paul Taykalo´s [swift-scripts](https://github.com/PaulTaykalo/swift-scripts) to find and delete not used code.

 ### Compile